MaxSmile/Vasilkoff.com/README.md

 3. Add smrtAI widget.
 4. Improve visuals of Portfolio: especially BellaChess and Calculator lock
 5. Add smrtAI to the portfolio
+6. Make a simialr page to https://lookmy.info/index.php?id=15862&show=58935
+7. Add more pages like lookmy.info

 ## Deploy on Vercel